Main Content

 Getting scammed can happen to the best of us.
 Learn what to watch for to avoid being a target.

-3 Common Scams to Recognize Abroad
+5 Common Scams to Recognize

 Request from a Kind Stranger

 Never, it bears repeating, NEVER agree to transport packages, envelopes, suitcases, or anything not belonging to you, for a stranger—no matter how desperate or heartbreaking their story may seem.
-You could become an unsuspecting smuggler or mule.
-If you have two hours to spare, watch the movie Brokedown Palace to see what happens to Claire Danes' and Kate Beckinsale's characters after falling for an attractive drug smuggler in Thailand.
+You could become an unsuspecting smuggler or mule (à la Claire Danes' and Kate Beckinsale's characters in the movie Brokedown Palace).
 If you're caught smuggling anything illegal, local officials won't care that you were scammed into the situation.
-If you're ever asked to transport anything for a stranger, say no and walk away.

 This Round Is on Me

-You're overseas and meet a gorgeous local at a bar, or you end up at a bar of his or her choosing.
+You're overseas and meet someone at a bar, or you end up at a bar of their choosing.
 Next thing you know, your new friend is gone, and you owe the bar an exorbitant bill.
 Don't have a credit card?
 Don't worry, the scammers may even take you to an ATM to get the money you owe.
 Men tend to be the most common target for this scam.
 There have been times when the victims pay the bills, sometimes in the thousands, just to remove themselves from the situation.

-If you're at a bar, ask for the cost of a drink before ordering, each time.
-Or pay for each round individually.
-This may seem paranoid, but you're better off safe than sorry—and with your savings intact.
+If you're at a bar, ask for the cost of a drink each time before ordering, or consider paying for each round individually.
+This may seem extreme, but you're better off safe than sorry—and with your savings intact.

 Insta-Scammed